Harki: Algerian War

 The French civil administration used the Harkis as either home defence militia or as guerrilla-style field units, though mostly in conventional formations.
 They generally served either in all-Algerian units commanded by French officers seconded from the regular army or in mixed units.
 Others were employed in platoon- or below-sized units attached to French battalions.
 A third use involved Harkis in intelligence-gathering roles, with some reported minor false flag operations in support of intelligence collection.

 The Harkis had mixed motives for working with the French.
 Unemployment was widespread amongst the Muslim population, especially in rural districts with a low level of literacy.
 Therefore, serving in irregular home defence or other auxiliary units alongside the French army, was seen as providing a stable livelihood.
 A principal motive for fighting on the side of the French was to provide for family and protect property, rather than strictly a patriotic devotion to France.

 The FLN had also attacked members of rival nationalist groups as well as pro-French Muslim collaborators; and some Algerians enrolled in the Harkis to avenge the deaths of relatives who had been political opponents of the FLN.
 Others defected from the FLN rebel forces, persuaded by one means or another to change sides.
 Many Harkis came from families or other groups who had traditionally given service to France.
 From the viewpoint of Algerian nationalists, all Harkis were traitors; but at independence, the signatories of the March 1962 cease-fire ("Accords d'Evian" signed by France and the Algerian FLN), guaranteed that no one, Harkis or Pieds-noirs (Algerian-born Europeans with French nationality), would suffer reprisals after independence for any action during the war.

 Post-war abandonment and reprisals

-In 1962 the French government of Charles de Gaulle originally ordered officials and army officers to block the Harkis from following the Pieds-Noirs and seeking refuge in metropolitan France.
+In 1962 the French government of Charles de Gaulle originally ordered officials and army officers to block Harkis from following the pieds-noirs in seeking refuge in metropolitan France.
 William B. Cohen wrote:

 There was little sympathy for the Harkis in the [French] government....
 De Gaulle described the Harkis as 'soldiers of fortune' who served no purpose and should be got rid of as soon as possible.
 [Harkis] were not of interest to the French government because they were not French.